 Why?
-We needed full home automation control of our Hue LED lights, through out our home.
+We needed full home automation control of our Hue LED lights, throughout our home and stairs.
 With 3 small children who struggled to reach a light switch we wanted them to be able to walk to the toilet or kitchen at night, and not get scared of the dark.

 Philips Hue Motion Detector review

-We had it set up to control our Philips Hue Stair Lighting project, and the motion detector was able to activate the light strips within 1/2 second of motion being detected.
-This was on the highest motion setting.
+We had it set up to control our Philips Hue Stair Lighting project, and the motion detector was able to activate the light strips within 1/2 second of the motion being detected.
+This was in the highest motion setting.

 How to Setup Philips Hue Motion Sensor